GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 uses another instance of a learning algorithm to infer the grammar from a language runtime, such as a Web browser or an SQL Database, thus taking into account the differences between each implementation and providing greater testing accuracy.
-Using these approaches we found more than 15 vulnerabilities in many popular Web Application Firewalls.
+Using our tool we found more than 15 vulnerabilities in many popular Web Application Firewalls.

-For more information check our [Oakland 2016 paper](/files/snp16.pdf) and our [CCS 2016](/files/ccs16.pdf) paper.
+For more information check our [Oakland 2016 paper](/files/snp16.pdf) which introduced GOFA and our [CCS 2016](/files/ccs16.pdf) paper introducing SFADiff.
 The lightbulb framework is available in [Github](https://github.com/lightbulb-framework/lightbulb-framework).
 The following [Blackhat Europe 2016](https://blackhat.com) talk gives an overview of the lightbulb framework.
 {% include youtubePlayer.html id= page.lightbulb_video_id %}